fleetdm/fleet/handbook/ceo.md

 - I can be quick to criticism, especially if something looks almost done.
 It is ok to ask “What do you see?”
 If helpful, you can add “What are three bright spots?”
 - I can hurry to decisions when I think something is time sensitive or nearly ready to ship.
 It is ok to say “I’m looking for early feedback.”
 It is ok to say “I’m not yet 70% sure I’m 100% done with this."
 - When ideas differ I start at "what I would do", then talk myself backward toward the original idea

-#### Writing style

-- Infuse the core [values](https://fleetdm.com/handbook/company#values) into everything you write.
-- Read and reread, then rewrite to make it shorter.
-Use links rather than explanations, short sentences.
-- Get to where you feel like it’s really good, short, simple, and clear, hack away at any word that’s too confusing.
-- Don’t sound formal, sound welcoming so that anyone can understand.
-Translate "puffery" into "ease of use" or "readability".
-- Apply the advice about writing linked from the company values (the [Paul Graham](http://www.paulgraham.com/simply.html) essays).
-- Create heading(s) that make good permalinks, use links and add missing links.
-Indicate links by highlighting words that describe the content (Better SEO than lighting up “click here”).
-- Don’t duplicate content, link to other places like the [values](https://fleetdm.com/handbook/company#values) or [“why this way”](https://fleetdm.com/handbook/company/why-this-way#why-this-way), but don’t make it awkward.
-- A big goal is to be able to link directly to this stuff when something comes up as a gentle way to remind and train using the foundation we've already built.
-- Avoid unnecessary changes, and don’t change headings lightly (it breaks handbook links people might have put in an external article or have in their email inbox somewhere).
-- Read your PRs, check it carefully with each change and edit until the diff looks good.
-- Check preview mode in GitHub to make sure the format renders correctly.
-If you look at your diff and notice unintentional changes, remove them.

 ## Responsibilities